 And rest yourself till the ensuing Day;

-While we, alas! but little Sleep can have Because our froward Children cry and rave.
+While we, alas! but little Sleep can have Because our forward Children cry and rave.

 Stephen Duck and Mary Collier were writing in pre-industrial England.
 They faced the burdens imposed by inclement weather, heavy soil, bad harvests and too many pregnancies.

 Yet there were also many feast days and holidays: it is unlikely that Stephen Duck’s account of his miseries was accurate for more than perhaps a third or half of the year.
 Even in the late nineteenth century the tradition of ‘Saint Monday’ was kept in much of the Midlands (Monday was a holiday to recover from the excess drinking of the weekend).
 One example, provided by the nailers of Stourbridge in Worcestershire in 1874, showed that they had Sunday free, Monday for seeking orders and iron, Thursday for resting or idling and Saturday a weighing in day.
 This left a three day working week, when admittedly the hours were long – maybe from 5 am to as late as 10 pm.
 The working week was flexible and there were other, longer interruptions such as the summer migrations to help with the harvest.
 In the mid 19th century half of the workers in Stourbridge were still engaged in a task-oriented economy with highly flexible hours.
 ‘Those who worked in the home alternated between long periods of sustained hard work and an extended weekend in which they could indulge, if they wished, in the traditional Black Country pastimes of pigeon-flying, dog-fighting and drinking’.
 (3)